x86taka/k6-extension-registry/CONTRIBUTING.md

 After modifying the [registry.yaml], it is advisable to [run the linter](#lint---run-the-linter).

-The schema for the registry [registry.schema.json] file.
+The schema for the registry is defined at the [k6registry repository](https://github.com/grafana/k6registry/blob/main/registry.schema.json) file.

-> [!IMPORTANT]
-> The schema is maintained in [k6registry](https://github.com/grafana/k6registry) it is copied here for convenience but any change in the schema must be done in k6registry's repository.

 ## Tasks